 Her background in Traditional dances from Brazil and Colombia, Contemporary Dance, Somatic practices and Improvisation technics, allows her to discover and research her own teaching methods.

-Lina has been teaching in Colombia, Brazil, Portugal, Poland, India, Turkey and Germany.
+Lina has been teaching in Colombia, Brazil, Portugal, Poland, India, Turkey, Romania and Germany.

 In December 2017, she taught a movement workshop to the Media Arts course at the Bauhaus University Weimar.
 In 2015, as part of a cooperation project between the HZT-Berlin and the Folkwang University, Lina taught a workshop focused on her movement research at the Folkwang University of the Arts, Essen Werden-DE.

 As part of the São Paulo's Cultural Department from 2012 until 2014 she was an Artistic Mentor in Programa Vocacional–Dança, where she deepened her experience as an Art educator, contributing to the promotion, creation and dissemination of emancipatory creative processes.
 She worked at the CEU Guarapiranga, extreme zone south of the city of São Paulo and at the CEU Uirapuru.

 At the beginning of 2014 Lina established a partnership with the CLAC, the Free Performing Arts Center of Sao Bernardo do Campo, where she taught a workshop of Creation and Choreographic Composition .

 In 2010, during her stay in Portugal, she gave the Workshop "Improvisation and Creation in Contemporary Dance" at the Cultural Center of Ovar and Aveiro Youth Festival.